Ruban's Wish To Walk - SDR

 Thanks for taking the time to visit my JustGiving page.

 My name is Ruban aka 'The Legend'.
-I am two years old next month (June 2015).
+I am five years old.

 When I was in my Mummy's tummy, everything was going ok.
 Mummy, Daddy, Nanny and my big brother Mason would often talk to me and rub Mummy's tummy and tell me all about how life will be when I arrive.
 None of the scans picked up on any of my 'Quirks'.